UofT-DSI/production/lessons/part_1/production_1_introduction.md

 ::::::{.columns}
 :::{.column}

-+ ML is used when a task is too complex or too impractical to program explicitly.
++ ML is used when a task is too complex or impractical to program explicitly.
 + When applied successfully, ML will enable:

     - Greater scale: automation.